Samuel L. Braunstein

-Samuel Leon Braunstein (born 1961) is a professor at the University of York, UK.
-He is a member of a research group in non-standard computation, and has a particular interest in quantum information, quantum computation and black hole thermodynamics.
+Samuel Leon Braunstein (born 1961) is a professor at the University of York, England.
+He is a member of a research group in non-standard computation and has a particular interest in quantum information, quantum computation, and black hole thermodynamics.

-Braunstein has written or edited three books and has published more than one hundred and forty papers, which have been cited over thirty-two thousand times.
-His most important work was on quantum teleportation, and published in a paper titled Unconditional Quantum Teleportation.
-The paper has been cited more than three thousand times and has received significant coverage in both the scientific and mainstream press.
+Braunstein has written or edited three books and has published more than 140 papers, which have been cited over 40,000 times.
+His most important work is on quantum teleportation, and published in a paper titled Unconditional Quantum Teleportation.
+The paper has been cited more than 3,000 times and received significant coverage in both the scientific and mainstream press.

-In February 2006, Braunstein made the news due to his involvement in the first successful demonstration of Quantum telecloning.
+In February 2006, Braunstein made the news due to his involvement in the first successful demonstration of quantum telecloning.

-From 2009, he began to research on black hole thermodynamics, he especially contributed to the Black hole information paradox and the Firewall paradox.
+From 2009, he began to research black hole thermodynamics, contributing to the black hole information paradox and the firewall paradox.